-The Company records its accounts receivable and previously had recorded its Secured Note receivable at the net amount expected to be collected.
+The Company records its accounts receivable at the net amount expected to be collected.
 Our accounts receivable are derived through education services provided to university partners.
-Our Secured Note receivable was derived through the sale of university-related assets to our most significant university partner, GCU.
 The Company maintains an allowance for credit losses resulting from our university partners not making payments.
 The Company determines the adequacy of the allowance by periodically evaluating each university partner's balance, considering their financial condition and credit history, and considering current and forecasted economic conditions.
-In the first quarter of 2020, the Company adopted ASU 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments using a modified retrospective approach.
-This model requires consideration of a broader range of reasonable and supportable information and requires the Company to estimate expected credit losses including a measure of the expected risk of credit loss even if that risk is remote over the lifetime of the asset.
-Upon adoption, the Company recorded a reserve of \$5,000 on its long-term Secured Note receivable.
-The cumulative effect for the Company upon adoption of this new standard was \$3,832, net of taxes of \$1,168.
 Bad debt expense is recorded as a technology and academic services expense in the consolidated income statement.
-In the fourth quarter of 2021, the Secured Note receivable was paid off in full and the credit loss reserve of \$5,000 was reversed.
 The Company will continue to actively monitor other factors on expected credit losses.